hashicorp/terraform-plugin-go-contrib/README.md

 Documentation is a work in progress.
-The GoDoc for packages, types, functions, and methods should have complete information, but we're working to add documentation about the use cases, semantics, and intricacies of each pattern.
+The GoDoc for packages, types, functions, and methods should have complete information, but we're working to add documentation about the use cases, semantics, and intricacies of each package.

 Please bear with us as we work to get this information published, and please [open